mozilla/legal-docs/en/report_infringement.md

 ### Where do you send the DMCA Notice?

-To submit notices related to content on Mozilla.social, please use [this form](https://reports.mozilla.social/infringement-form).
-For other Mozilla products and sites, the quickest way is to email it to [dmcanotice@mozilla.com](mailto:dmcanotice@mozilla.com).
-If you prefer, you can send it to:
+The quickest way to report suspected infringement is to submit [this form](https://reports.mozilla.social/infringement-form).
+If you prefer, you can email [dmcanotice@mozilla.com](mailto:dmcanotice@mozilla.com).
+You may also send notices to:

 Mozilla
 Attn: Mozilla’s Designated DMCA Agent